Low Carb Foods – Things To Understand and Know About It

 • A normal low-carb or ketogenic diet recommends consuming no more than 50 grams of carbohydrates per day.
 Ketogenic diets that are considered to be “strict” may even propose a daily calorie intake of 20-30g or less in order to maintain ketosis.
 However, a daily carb intake of less than 50g should result in rapid weight reduction.
 All grains and starches should be eliminated from the diet, and only fruits with a low glycemic index (GI) should be consumed.

-Signs of Being in Ketosis
+Signs of Being in Ketosis?

 Your blood ketone levels are considered to be in ketosis if they exceed 1.0 mmol/L. Ketone urinalysis test strips are the most popular method of assessing ketosis since they are less expensive and more convenient than blood testing, which may be done at home.
 Plus, there’s no pricking or poking!
 If you have acetoacetate or beta-hydroxybutyric acid (BHB) ketones in your urine, these urinalysis tests may tell you what’s going on.
 The strip’s color changes rapidly after it has been contaminated, showing the presence of ketones in your urine.